amanrai31/JavaScript/05array/README.md

 2. map(); flatMap()   =>  has a callback f/n once for each element, creates a new array by performing a f/n on each array element.
 3. filter()           =>  has a callback f/n once for each element, creates a new array with array elements that pass a test.
 4. reduce()           =>  runs a function on each array element to produce (reduce it to) a single value.
-5. keys()             =>  returns an Array Iterator object with the keys of an array.
+5. keys()             =>  returns an `Array Iterator object` with the keys of an array.
+You can apply for-of on that iterator
-6. entries()          =>  returns an Array Iterator object with key/value pairs.
+6. entries()          =>  returns an `Array Iterator object` with key/value pairs.
+You can apply for-of on that iterator.
 7. spread             =>  [...]

 **NOTE :** If you do not want to alter your original array then use arr.toSpliced(), arr.toSorted(), arr.toReversed() instead of splice, sort and reverse.